tmds/build-image/README.md

 - Both `podman` and `docker` are supported to build the image.
 - Caches NuGet packages across builds.
 - The target architecture can be chosen.
+- The application image runs as a non-root user.
+- Supports the same properties as the SDK's built-in support to build images (https://github.com/dotnet/sdk-container-builds).

 # Usage